-Group Relations Australia has a Committee of Management whose members are elected for two year terms at the Annual General Meeting held in September each year.
+Group Relations Australia has a Directorate whose members are elected for two year terms at the Annual General Meeting held in November each year.

 For some 30 years Mike designed and conducted graduate programs in leadership, management and change at RMIT University and had a close working relationship with colleagues at Swinburne.
-Before then he worked in the Whitlam public service and is a Vietnam veteran.
-He has a PhD in Human and Organisational Systems, a BA (Philosophy and Politics), MBA and MA.
+He has a PhD in Human and Organisational Systems, a BA (Philosophy and Politics), BA (Psychology), MBA and MA.

 Mike is a co-founder of GRA and served on the committee in its early years.
 He has also held committee positions in other non-profit professional associations such as, AITD; AIHR; AISA; ODN.

-Caroline has worked for GRA for nine years.
-Over that time her role has expanded and she is working more closely with the GRA Committee of Management, particularly supporting the President, Vice president, Secretary and Treasurer in their roles.
+Charlotte works closely with the GRA Directorate, supporting them in their roles.
 Her tasks include administration, sending newsletters and updating the website.
-Caroline is the contact for journal subscribers and those with general enquiries about GRA and its activities.
+Charlotte is the contact for members, journal subscribers and those with general enquiries about GRA and its activities.

 As well as work for GRA, she is administrator/office manager to other small organisations, and Curator of Tinning Street Presents Gallery.

 Committee of Management Meetings